ouchitaikoproject/OuchiTaikoProject/README - working.md

 <img src="images/Pictures/schematic.jpg" width="350px" style="display: block; margin: 0 auto;">
 </div>

+📸 Photo Documentation Note
+Early assembly photos show different terminal headers than what's in your parts list, and some signal wires may be routed slightly differently.
+Don't worry about these mismatches - the installation process is identical.
+You'll see the correct terminals when you reach Step 8.

 ### **Circuit Overview**

 This build uses a **single circuit board** design with everything mounted on one ElectroCookie double-column protoboard: